tushardhadiwal/node-rtsp-stream-es6/README.md

     shutdownDelay: 10000,  // Optional - delay before FFMPEG stopping after last client disconnects
     hideFfmpegOutput: false // Optional - show/hide FFMPEG console output
                             // As of v1.1.2 - default is true.
+    enableAudio: false // Default is false.
+Set to true to enable audio in FFMPEG
+    ffmpegCustomArgs: [] // Array of custom FFMPEG CLI arguments.
+WARNING: this will overrite all ffmpeg options and EVERYTHING must be passed as an array of strings (including stream url, protocol, and framerate).
+Only use if you know what you are doing!
 };

 stream = new Stream(options);